-IWDM: [unintelligible 02:03:02] I told her, I said-- She said, "Well, I got a business."
+IWDM:$1000 of the big $10,000 I told her, I said-- She said, "Well, I got a business."
 She said, "I cant be bothered with the business part of it."
 She said, '"Can you just use it and give me a cash return on my investment?"
 I said, " Yes, I can do that, providing you will."
-She said, "I am going to take all the responsibility and do the work or get somebody to do the work."
+I said, "I am going to take all the responsibility and do the work or get somebody to do the work."
 "Are you willing to give me 50% of the profit?"
 She quickly said, "Yes, sure."
 See, that's fine.
 She was happy.
 That's one ten-thousand-dollars right?
 That I can touch, right?
 Okay.
 So, here's another brother.
 He had ten thousand dollars too.
-He says, "Brother Imam, I got my real estate business," How many of you have seen bus-- I know, because we trust you, brother imam."
-Here we go.
-Oh my G-d.And i think i deserve it.
+He says, "Brother Imam, I got my real estate business," Do with it however you see fit I know i can trust you brother imamG-d, I like that.
+And i think i deserve it.

 So, he says, "He trust you brother Imam."
 Here is another ten thousand dollars I can touch.
-My twenty thousand dollars I can touch.
-A sister, nice, and I sit down on [unintelligible 02:04:19] Irish sister.
-Because I'm busy, finally got around to it, I finally got around to replying to her.
+Now twenty thousand dollars I can touch.
+A sister, nice, and I sit down on [unintelligible 02:04:19] nice sister.
+Because I'm busy, finally get around to it, I finally got around to replying to her.
 She had her phone number on her letter, so I made a call, in the Chicago area, I called her.
 She said, "Oh Brother, I heard about the program brother Imam."
-She said, "And I got %10,000 in the bank."
-She said, "I was thinking about it be better you if I would have invested in it.
+She said, "And I got $10,000 in the bank."
+She said, "I was thinking about it be better used if I would have invested in it.
 Could you give me more information."
 I said, "Gladly."
 I gave her more information and I told her wait till I follow up with some paperwork, so she can see it on paper.
 She called me up as soon as I sent the paper-- two days she calls me up, she tells me, "Brother Imam, the cheque will be sent, you'll have a check tomorrow."

 Next day I have a check, it's $30,000.
-When we found out that it would cost us something like $17,000,[inaudible 02:05:02] I had money I could go to and felt I was unskilled for that.
-I asked [inaudible 02:05:09] because they have also-- they have a cooperative attorney in their group.
+When we found out that it would cost us something like $17,000,for the watches I had money I could go to and felt I was unskilled for that.
+I asked specifically, because they have also-- they have a corperate attorney in their group.
 They have everything-- they have what we need.
 So I called them and I said, "You check it out make sure it's safe to use this money.
 They checked it out, they had no problem.
 So I took the money out the account.
 They requisitioned for the money, they withdrawl, i put the money on the withdrawal the members name whose money we're using and then went got duplicates.
 We had duplicates of all the checks.
 And then we got duplicates of this withdrawal and put into the account record of that person.